jwstegemann/fritz2/www/src/pages/docs/90_Websockets.md

     order: 90
 ---

 fritz2 offers support for websockets you can use with different protocols.

-To use it, you first have to create a socket:
+First create a socket:

 ```kotlin
 val websocket: Socket = websocket("ws://myserver:3333")